 { }

-The objective function in each of the three benchmark instances includes both linear and nonlinear components.
-To build the surrogate problems, only the nonlinear parts are approximated while the linear terms remain unchanged.
-Since no expert knowledge is available, the nonlinear parts are approximated with a smooth additive regression model without shape constraints through problem~\eqref{eq:preliminaries:PLSE_additive_matrix}.
-We set the number of intervals to $10$ and the degree to $3$ for all covariates involved in the nonlinear terms.
-As explained in Section~\ref{sec:surrog_the-overall-algorithm}, these values have shown good results in our earlier preliminary computational studies.
-In addition, the knots for each covariate are placed equidistantly between their minimum and maximum values.
-With this setup, the fitting process is fast, requiring a CPU time in the order of $10^{-2}$ seconds per instance.
+The objective function in each of the three benchmark instances includes both linear and nonlinear terms.
+To build the surrogate problems, only the nonlinear ones are approximated while the linear terms remain unchanged.
+Since no expert knowledge is available, the nonlinear terms are approximated with a smooth additive regression model without shape constraints through problem~\eqref{eq:preliminaries:PLSE_additive_matrix}.
+The fitting process is fast, requiring a CPU time in the order of $10^{-2}$ seconds per instance.

 The characteristics of the surrogate problems of the MINLPlib instances are detailed in Table~\ref{tab:characterisics_MINLPlib}.
-As explained in Section~\ref{sec:surrog_formulation}, each knot in each covariate involved in the regression model to approximate the objective function introduces an additional binary variable in the surrogate formulation, as well as other continuous variables.
+As explained in Section~\ref{sec:surrog_formulation}, each knot in each covariate involved in the regression model to approximate the objective function introduces an additional binary variable in the formulation of the surrogate problem, as well as other continuous variables.
 A set of constraints also needs to be incorporated.
 As a consequence, the size of the surrogate problem is always larger than the original.

 Since the original MINLPlib instances considered here are continuous and the approximated function appears in the objective, only the first subphase of the post processing step in MISSOC can be applied.
 No slack variable need to be introduced in problem~\eqref{alg:ls_problem} and the post processing problem is solved with $\omega_0=1$.